 The 18-Hole Scoring Record in the U.S. Open

 What is the lowest 18-hole score ever recorded in the U.S. Open golf tournament — the lowest round in tournament history?
-That score is 63, and the first time it was shot remains one of the most-famous rounds of golf.
-But it has also been matched several times since.
+That score is 62, and it was first achieved in 2023 — twice.

 • Johnny Miller, 1973, final round, Oakmont Country Club (par 71) in Oakmont, Pennsylvania